best-training-management-software-systems

 HowNow is a learning platform that integrates LXP and LMS features, focusing on employee skills development and onboarding.

-For designing your training programmes, you can leverage HowNow to create engaging and impactful learning experiences by incorporating text, images, SCORM files, and more.
-Learners can also access a feed that shares relevant training sessions and the Unified Search tool to find the online training they need when they need it.
+Use HowNow to create engaging and impactful learning experiences by incorporating text, images, SCORM files, and more.
+Learners can also access a feed that shares relevant training sessions, and the Unified Search tool to find the online training they need when they need it.

-For saving time and money, automation tools let you and your team set up workflows at pace and remind employees of compliance requirements with automated notifications.
+Automation tools let you set up workflows at pace and remind employees of compliance requirements with automated notifications.
 You can also track compliance and upskilling organisation-wide easily.

 Pros: Chrome extension, Slackbot, and Microsoft Teams app.